Calteo/Toolbox.Trace/docfx_project/articles/intro.md

 The trace always consists of a `TraceSource` which gets called to trace some data and a number of attached `TraceListener` instances.
 These create the output for the selected targets.

 The `TraceSource` and `TraceListener` can be created by code or by the configuration file (i.e `app.config`).
 The source should be stored in some location, where you can access it convieniently from your code.
-Most of the time this seems to be a public static property od some class.
+Most of the time this seems to be a public static property of some class.

 Here is a simple example from code of the TestApp.
 ```